shanks-20million/ComfyUI-Connect/README.md

 ## TODO

+- [] Retrieve all default values from the workflow to fill openapi documentation values
 - [] Find a way to hook the save event, for replacing the "Save API Endpoint" step for updating workflows
 - [] Default configuration should be loaded from environment (paths, endpoint ...)
 - [] Editable configuration (from the ComfyUI config interface ?)